 Library Choose to narrow results by the library where they are located. |

-The library also has an advanced feature that allows you to have more control over your search.
-This feature is not just for advanced researchers and it is actually quite easy to use.
-The main advantage to using the advanced search is that it makes it easy to combine search words and phrases.
-You can tell the search engine how you want to combine search terms by adding AND, OR, & NOT.
-You can also search with exact phrases using quotation marks and use a wildcard character called truncation to search with multiple word endings.
+Using the Advanced Search makes it easy to combine search words and phrases.
+You can tell the search engine how to combine search terms by adding AND, OR, & NOT.
+You can also search with exact phrases using quotation marks and use a * to search words with multiple endings.

 Combining search words with AND, OR, & NOT |